zeineb111/Linguistic-cues-for-Textual-classification/index.md

 **Model architecture:**
 We build a model with:
-* embedding layer that takes an input a 270 entries vector and outputs a 270 time steps each with a vector of size 50
+* embedding layer (see next section) that takes an input a 270 entries vector and outputs a 270 time steps each with a vector of size 50
 * bidirectional LSTM layer that outputs a vector of size 64
 * dense layer of 64 neurons
 * 1 neurone for the last layer that is going to provide the output